 Here some pointers why brands don’t want to work with you:

 - You don’t bring anything to the table: Whenever you approach a brand you have to make yourself interesting to them.
 What’s special about you?
-What will you help them make a sale or increase their popularity?
+How will you help them make a sale or increase their popularity?
 Do you have an engaged audience?
 Do you create original or creative content?
 Do you have a unique perspective or a one-of-a-kind look?
 Are you involved with an event that could touch many potential customers in one sweep?

 - You don’t target their target demographic: Let’s say for example you want to approach a premium brand but have only been promoting and working with lower end brands it’s very unlikely you will get a deal with that higher end brand.